 New Columbia is a very small town located in the state of Pennsylvania.
 With a population of 1,024 people and two associated neighborhoods, New Columbia is the 825th largest community in Pennsylvania.

-The citizens of New Columbia are slightly less educated than the national average of 21.84% for the average city or town: 13.87% of adults in New Columbia have a bachelor's degree or advanced degree
+In terms of college education, the citizens of New Columbia rank slightly lower than the national average.
+13.87% of adults 25 and older in New Columbia have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in New Columbia in 2022 was $42,605, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $170,420 for a family of four.